untwisted/untwisted/BOOK.md

 ~~~

 When clients connect to the server it asks for a nickname to be sent.
 The implementation uses untwisted coroutines
-to wait for a Terminator.FOUND event to set the user's nickname to its corresponding 'Spin' instance.
+to wait for a Terminator.FOUND event to set the user's nickname to its corresponding Spin instance.

-After the nick being set in the user socket instance then it maps the event Terminator.FOUND to the method 'echo_msg'
+After the nick being set in the user socket instance then it maps the event Terminator.FOUND to the method echo_msg
 that echoes any msg to other users.

 **Testing**